 Durability

-Moderate — designed for light-to-medium duty; performs well for occasional shop work but long-term heavy commercial use is less certain.
+Moderate for light-to-medium duty.
+It may perform well for occasional shop work, but long-term heavy commercial use is less certain.

 Key Benefits